Cincinnati-Design-LAB/architour/src/content/buildings/serpentine-wall-at-yeatmans-cove.md

 date_of_completion: "1977"
 architect: Zion & Breen
 original_function: Flood wall designed to facilitate public gatherings.
-significance: >-
-  The wall was part of the city's initial efforts to reclaim the riverfont for public use.
-Much of the riverfront was previously occupied by businesses that relied upon river tansportation to move their resources and goods.
-The serpentine wall was the first development to allow the public to come to the river's edge.
-The undulating form was purportedly a reference to the famous indian burial mound in nearby Adams County, Serpent Mound.
 unique_features: >-
   The massive scale of the wall mitigates between the river and the park behind it.
 The undulating form supports public gatherings along the river, and it